vaadin/vaadin-grid-flow/README.md

 This project is the Component wrapper implementation of [`<vaadin-grid>`](https://github.com/vaadin/vaadin-grid) element for use from the server side with [Vaadin Flow](https://github.com/vaadin/flow).

-This branch is Vaadin 11 compatible.
+This branch is Vaadin 10 & 11 compatible.
 See other branches for other framework versions:
 * master branch is Vaadin 11 compatible (Flow version 1.1)
 * 1.0 branch is Vaadin 10 compatible (Flow version 1.0)
 * 1.1 branch is Vaadin 10 compatible with TreeGrid (Flow version 1.0)
+* 1.2 branch is Vaadin 10&11 compatible with ContextMenu and TreeGrid (Flow version 1.0)

 ## Running the component demo
 Run from the command line: